JazzMaster/LazGFX/README.md

 		-(Free)Pascal is missing a "graphics engine".
 C has one.
 		-TCanvas for Laz doesnt quite do the job.
 		-Linux has never had a graphics engine or BGI.
 EVER.
 Only TCanvas has come close(incomplete).
-		-GVision for Linux (Pascal version of Win311) never took off- if it was ever written.
-Thats C, Qt or GTK youre looking at.
+		-GVision for Linux (Pascal version of Win311) never took off.
+Thats Obj-C, Qt or GTK youre looking at.
 		-JEDI doesnt stand for what you think it does- its incomplete, missing, and now depreciated.
 		-Castle engine is good, potentially missing in places things we should have and requires OpenGL knowhow.
 		-X11 "core primitives" are non-portable.
 Mac uses Quartz and Sin uses DirectX and WinAPI.